 The simplest way to get most of these components is through a kit such as the Canakit.

-There are currently two versions of RetroPie.
-There is one version for Raspberry Pi 0/1 (Model A, A+, B, B+) and there is a version for Raspberry Pi 2/3 and a version for Raspberry Pi 4.
+There are currently 3 versions of RetroPie.
+There is one version for Raspberry Pi 0/1 (Model A, A+, B, B+), a version for Raspberry Pi 2/3 and a version for Raspberry Pi 4.

 Download the SD image for your version of Raspberry Pi from the following page:

-If you are unsure which version of Raspberry Pi you have just count the raspberries on boot:
+If you are unsure which version of Raspberry Pi you have, you can count the raspberries on boot:

 If you get the error